-Mira Nakashima: Oh boy, all these treasures from long ago!
-I have a toy box that my dad made for me.
+Mira Nakashima: I have a toy box that my dad made for me.
 And I believe I had that in the camp.

 Mira Nakashima: We were all sent to camps on the Idaho desert.
 It was a very difficult movement.
 I was six weeks old.
-In the camps, the buildings themselves were not ready.
-So, when we got there, a lot of the incarcerees were actually the ones building the buildings.
-And Dad was teamed up with this Japanese carpenter named Kentaro Hikogawa, and they were given the task of trying to make our barracks more livable.
+In the camps, the buildings themselves were not ready so when we got there, a lot of the incarcerees were actually the ones building the buildings.
+And Dad was teamed up with this Japanese carpenter named Kentaro Hikogawa and they were given the task of trying to make our barracks more liveable.
 The materials were what they could find on the properties.
-Nowadays it's trendy to use found materials in your art, but that's all we had was found materials back then.
-And so I think that was the beginning of dad's capability of using found materials.
+Nowadays, it's trendy to use found materials in your art but that's all we had, was found materials back then.
+And so, I think that was the beginning of Dad's capability of using found materials.

-Mira Nakashima: There is a social norm in Japanese culture, it's called gaman.
-And you just sort of put up with whatever is given you no matter what.
-And there's also an attitude called shikata ga nai — which you can't do anything about it anyway, so let it go.
+Mira Nakashima: There is a social norm in Japanese culture.
+It's called gaman.
+And you just sort of put up with whatever is given you, no matter what.
+And there's also an attitude called shikata ga nai—which you can't do anything about it anyway so let it go.
 He said there were wounds, but they healed over and left no scars.
-Now, I think that's a cop-out (laughing).
-But, my father did kind of overcome it, and his way of overcoming it was through his work.
+Now, I think that's a cop-out.
+But my father did kind of overcome it, and his way of overcoming it was through his work.
 If you work with your hands, and are able to create something beautiful with your heart, it eases the pain.
 It transforms the pain.

 Little by little, what started out as a single workshop grew into a sprawling artistic refuge, each building designed and built by George himself.

-Jerry Everett: A lot of the buildings were experimental, and my understanding is a lot of them, people told him that they wouldn't work.
+Jerry Everett: A lot of the buildings were experimental, and my understanding is a lot of the people told him that they wouldn't work.
 That you can't do that.
-And he insisted they would, and proved it.
+And he insisted they would and proved it.
 I worked with George for a little over 20 years.
 I was 17 when I first started.
-By that time he wasn't the legend he's built up to now, but you could kind of see it coming.
+By that time, he wasn't the legend he's built up to now, but you could kind of see it coming.

-Mira Nakashima: When it came out in the 1960s, there were people who said, 'well, you gotta take that off the market.
+Mira Nakashima: When it came out in the 1960s, there were people who said, “Well, you gotta take that off the market.
 It's dangerous!
 Everybody will sit on it and break it, and you'll be sued up and down.
-And what do you think you're doing?
-You're making a two-legged wooden chair.'
-And dad knew his structural engineering.
+What do you think you're doing?
+You're making a two-legged wooden chair.”
+And Dad knew his structural engineering.